mhmd-almalki/python-prints/README.md

 - Requires no Python installation (bundled binary included).

+## Contact | Feedback | Suggestion
-### if you need anything or you want to give me a feedback or a suggestion, you can contact me on my email (mr.mhmd.almalki@gmail.com)
+if you need anything or you want to give me a feedback or a suggestion, you can contact me on my email (mr.mhmd.almalki@gmail.com)